 If your child is entering into grade 10 and you wish them to get provincially recognized credits for their classes, they will need to either enter the regular school system or take the courses online.
 This ensures that they have an academic standing when applying for post-secondary schooling.
 Sask Ministry of Education High School Credit Options

-Please explore the academic journeys your homeschooler may take for high school options:
+Please explore the academic High School Journeys your homeschooler may take for high school.

 If your high school Homeschooler wishes to take the full time online option, NESD homeschool families may consider the Saskatchewan Distance Learning Corporation option to Learn at Home. https://www.saskdlc.ca/register.